ftrackhq/ftrack-webinar-materials/README.md

-# webinar-support-material
+# Webinar Support Material

-Some webinar require bespoke support material this is where you'll find those materials.
+As ftrack creates webinars or public conferences, if these require support materials, you'll be able to find them here.